Different Types of Microphones: How To Choose the Right Microphone for Your Purposes

 What is the best all-around microphone?

-It depends on your specific needs, but a good quality condenser microphone is often a versatile choice.
+It depends on your specific needs, but a high-quality condenser is a versatile choice for those in search of a microphone to serve multiple purposes.

 How do I maintain my microphone?